eclipsegst/android-test/README.md

 ## How to run tests
 *Tests Example*

-Note: The default variant is debug.
+Note: The default build type is debug.

 `./scripts/run-tests.sh development`